Create an account sign-up-diamond

 Single Rooms and Solo Travelers

-You can pay a supplement to have a private room in a hotel.
-Contact us and we can try and match single travelers up, where possible.
+Rooms are double occupancy.
+You can pay a supplement to have a private room in a hotel where possible.
+Solo travellers may be required to pay a supplement.

 How hard is the Complete Camino Francés Walk?